 Are you feeling physically, psychologically, or emotionally exhausted?
-Most of us are, and it’s no wonder given the events of the last year and a half.
-The succession of pandemic burnout, hope for a post-pandemic era, and renewed fears have created wellbeing-whiplash.
+Most of us are, and it’s no wonder given the events of the last few years.
+The succession of pandemic burnout, hope for a post-pandemic era, and continued fears have created wellbeing-whiplash.

-This pandemic burnout has hit so many of us, and we’ve been counting on the light at the end of the tunnel.
-But how are we supposed to feel, now that we saw the light, only for it to vanish?
+The ongoing pandemic has drained so many of us, and we’ve been counting on the light at the end of the tunnel.
+But how are we supposed to feel, now that it seems we’ll never get to forget about COVID?

 Pandemic burnout versus traditional burnout

 Burnout refers to a state of physical, psychological, or emotional exhaustion, usually after a stretch of chronic stress or conflict.
 Without a doubt, the pandemic has been a major stressor in all of our lives, and it has been for over a year now.
 But COVID hasn’t produced just a normal case of burnout.